Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Attack on MaMaDroid

 In our study, the development of the APK file modification method was guided by the following design goals: 1) the modified APK will keep its original functionality; and 2) the modification will not involve additional human efforts, \textit{i.e.}, it can be applied automatically via running scripts.

-As introduced in section \ref{target_system}, the feature vector that MaMaDroid uses to classify applications are the transition probabilities between \textbf{states} (either families or packages).
+As introduced in section \ref{target_system}, the feature vector that MaMaDroid uses are the transition probabilities between \textbf{states} (either families or packages).
 Intuitively, the modification approach we apply is to add a certain number of API calls from specific callers to callees into the code to change feature values in the feature space.
-Since we can obtain the total number of calls that go from a specific caller to a specific callee by static analysis, we can calculate how much the feature values will be affected by adding a single call.
+Since we can obtain the total number of calls that go from any callers to any callees with static analysis, we therefore can calculate how much the feature values will be affected by adding a single call.

 The APK manipulation process is designed with two strategies, namely simple manipulation strategy and sophisticated manipulation strategy.
 The following explains their details and limitations, respectively.